finengmath/finengmath.github.io/CONTRIBUTING.md

 # Contributing to the Finnish–English Mathematical Lexicon

-Welcome!
 This repository collects mathematical concepts with their Finnish and English terms.
-Thank you for helping improve it.
+Contributions are coordinated through a dedicated editorial team.

 ---